mvpcom/Udacity-CarND-Project-3/README.md

 ### Architecture

 To design the model I first start from a very simple model.
 One of my objective was to design a very small network and powerful enough to solve this problem.
-I really need to visulize the output of the model layers to see what network can see so I wrote a code to visualize the layer in keras which is very simple thanks to keras most part was implemented before.
+I really need to visulize the output of the model layers to see what network can see so I wrote a code to visualize the layer which is very simple thanks to keras (most part was implemented before).
 According to the output I realize that which network is better and this visualization help me to achieve this network.

 Here you can see the model and output of the each layer: